UHH-ISS/tsnzeek/README.md

-# TSNZeek: An Open-source Intrusion Detection System for IEEE 802.1 Time-sensitive Networking
+# Configurable Security Monitoring for IEEE 802.1 Time-sensitive Networking

 This repository includes files, instructions, and examples to recognize attacks against IEEE 802.1Qcc and IEEE 802.1CB.
 Samples and further instructions for testing can be found under individual subfolders.